 (4) Document findings in writing or in photographs or by any other means.

-(D) What are additional requirements for a licensed family child care provider as a result of an inspection?
+(D) What are additional requirements for a licensed family child care provider as a result of an inspection and/or complaint investigation?

 The family child care provider shall: